dnarayanan/powderday/docs/parameters_description.rst

     use_cloudy_tables = True and FORCE_inner_radius = True (Default: [1.e19,1.e19,2.777e+20])

 :FORCE_N_O_Pilyugin:
-    If set, then the Nitrogen abundances are set according to the N/O vs O/H relation form Pilyugin et al. 2012 If FORCE_N_O ratio (next parameter) is set to True then this parameter is ignored.
+    If set, then the Nitrogen abundances are set according to the N/O vs O/H relation from Pilyugin et al. 2012 If FORCE_N_O ratio (next parameter) is set to True then this parameter is ignored.
 (Default: [False,False,False])